jehansontech/GenericGraph/README.md

 let graph3 = Graph<Any, Any>()
 ```

-A node's value can be supplied when the node is created and can be changed anytime.
+A node's value may be supplied when the node is created and can be changed anytime.
 Edge values work the same way.

 ```
 var graph = Graph<String, Int>()